Hong Taiji: Names and titles

 "Hong Taiji" was very rarely used in Manchu sources, because they observed a taboo on the personal names of emperors.
 In redacted documents, Hong Taiji was simply called the "Fourth Beile" or "fourth prince" (duici beile), indicating that he was the fourth ranked among the eight beile Nurhaci had designated from among his sons.
+Although he was the 8th prince and 4th beile amongst the Four Senior Beiles (Daisan, Amin, Manggūltai, Hong Taiji) who rotated leading administrative power on behalf of Nurhaci after the original crown prince Cuyen was deposed.
+At this time and after the deposition of Cuyen, Hong Taiji was awarded control of Cuyen's Plain White Banner troops by Nurhaci for his military contributions to the empire.
+Dudu, son of Cuyen, would control the newly split Bordered White Banner and later transferred to Ajige (Nurhaci's 12th son).
+After Lady Abahai was rumored to be forced to be buried with Nurhaci after his death, Hong Taiji promised to personally raise her three surviving sons Ajige, Dorgon, Dodo and in essence also controlled both White Banners for maintaining good brotherly relations.
 However, an archival document rediscovered in 1996 and recounting events from 1621 calls him "Hong Taiji" in a discussion concerning the possible naming of Nurhaci's heir apparent, a title that the document refers to as taise.
 Tatiana Pang and Giovanni Stary, two specialists of early Manchu history, consider this document as "further evidence" that Hong Taiji was his real name, "not being at all connected with the Chinese title huang taizi".
 Historian Mark Elliott views this as persuasive evidence that Hong Taiji was not a title, but a personal name.